ArchiveTeam/googleplus-grab/README.md

 Wget-lua is also available on [ArchiveTeam's PPA](https://launchpad.net/~archiveteam/+archive/wget-lua) for Ubuntu.

-And you may also need to update your Python's warcio if you find screen detaching immediately after running the job:
+And you may also need to update your Python's warcio if you find screen detaching immediately after running the job in Ubuntu 18.04 Bionic and above:

     pip install warcio --upgrade